Lindfield

 Lindfield has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 35 projects potentially impacting this region.
-Notable projects include Transport Oriented Development & Rail Infrastructure - Lindfield Precinct, Bridgestone Projects Lindfield, Lindfield Village Hub, and Residential Development with In-Fill Affordable Housing at Reid Street and Woodside Avenue.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 35 projects likely affecting the region.
+Notable initiatives include Transport Oriented Development & Rail Infrastructure - Lindfield Precinct, Bridgestone Projects Lindfield, Lindfield Village Hub, and Residential Development with In-Fill Affordable Housing at Reid Street and Woodside Avenue.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.